Shmups: Sega Saturn vs. Sony Playstation

 • Complex multi-processor architecture

-• 3D graphics processors were a last minute addition to the system.
+• 3D graphics processors were a late addition to the hardware design.

 Exclusive games: